Manaslu Tsum Valley Trek

 This day is ideal for exploring the upper Manaslu region because it is a short but picturesque trekking day.
 Along the Budhi Gandaki River, you will walk a leisurely trail with breathtaking views of the nearby peaks all around you.

 You stop at the breathtaking Pungyeun Gompa Viewpoint.
-And as you get closer to Sama Gaun (3,530 m), one of the most picturesque villages in the area, it welcomes you with prayer flags.
+As you get closer to Sama Gaun (3,530 m), one of the most picturesque villages in the area welcomes you with prayer flags.
+After that, you can visit local cafes that serve Tibetan butter tea, explore the Sama Gaun Monastery, and engage with the locals.

 You begin today's trek with a leisurely ascent through alpine meadows and juniper forests with stunning views of the Manaslu massif and Samdo Peak after a restorative nap and a hearty breakfast.